svendhoest/web-dev-workshop/README.md

   Be creative and just invent a couple of topics or use lorem ipsum.
 * Each teaser should consist of an image, a title, a short description and a link to the respective detail page.
-(For now don't build those additional pages only if there's time left)
+(For now don't build those additional pages, only if there's time left)
 * The blog homepage needs a catchy headline.
 * Add a navigation with navigation items that lead to other fictitious sections of the blog.
 (Don't build those pages for now.)